 - Protect your answers to security questions.
 Select questions and provide answers that are easy for you to remember, but hard for anyone else to guess.
 Remember, with today’s social media networks such as Facebook and Twitter, some of these answers would be easy for a determined fraudster.
 So avoid using questions that would be easy for them to find.
 Avoid using the same questions that you used for other websites.

-- Conduct Online Banking activities on secure computers only.
+- Conduct Digital Banking activities on secure computers only.
 Public computers (at Internet cafes, copy centers, etc.) should be used with caution, due to shared use and possible tampering.
-Online banking activities and viewing or downloading documents (statements, etc.) should only be conducted on a computer you know to be safe and secure.
+Digital Banking activities and viewing or downloading documents (Statements, etc.) should only be conducted on a computer you know to be safe and secure.

 - Don't download that file!
 Opening files attached to emails can be dangerous, especially when they are from someone you don't know, as they can allow harmful malware or viruses to be downloaded onto your computer.
 Make sure you have a good antivirus program on your computer that is up-to-date, and don't open attachments you aren't expecting.
 They can be bad news.

 - Links aren't always what they seem.
 Never log in from a link that is embedded in an email message.
 Criminals can use fake email addresses and make fake Web pages that mimic the page you would expect.
 To avoid falling into their trap, type in the URL address directly and then log in.